jnguyen38/studybuddy/README.md

 Access our app at: http://db8.cse.nd.edu/cse30246/studybuddy/

-## Using StudyBuddy Locally
+## Running StudyBuddy Locally

 In order to run our repository locally, you can clone our repository with the HTTPS clone url:
 ```
 git clone https://github.com/jnguyen38/studybuddy.git
 ```

-Once the repository has been cloned successfully you can run a local development server on localhost by running:
+Once the repository has been cloned successfully you can run a local development server on localhost:3000 by running:
 ```
 npm start
 ```

-## Documentation
+# Documentation

 Below, you can find an extensive list of some of StudyBuddy's main technical functionalities.
 Additionally, we have taken time to document challenges we encountered along the way and how we resolved those issues.

-### React Routing on an Apache Server
+## React Routing on an Apache Server

 One of the first main issues we ran into was figuring out how to route between React components on the Notre Dame student machine server.
 ReactJS's `react-router-dom` uses dynamic routing to render specific components on the user's screen.
 Using `BrowserRouter, Routes, Route` components, the dynamic routing functionality acts similar to a switch statement, taking the url path as a parameter and supplying a specified component as an output.
 The specified url path and the output component are determined by the `path` and `element` attributes of each `<Route/>` component, respectively.